If You Are Arrested for a Felony, Specific Criminal Procedures Will Apply

 We understand felony procedures very well.
 Paul Tyler appears on felony cases every week in Southern California.
 Most importantly, we know the local judges.
 Each judge is different.
 Some are more lenient on certain crimes than others.
 Our experience in this regard can help you since we have the procedural knowledge to get your case in front of the judge we feel is most suited to deal with your case fairly.

 Paul Tyler has appeared on hundreds of felony cases.
-For a free consultation please call Paul Tyler directly at 805-889-9000.
+For a free consultation please call criminal attorney, Paul Tyler directly at 805-889-9000.
 He will answer you call personally.
 You will not be directed to a paralegal or associate attorney.
 There is no obligation so please call as soon as possible.